NetApp Snapmirror – Data And Storage Replication

 The wizard will ask you to select the input and output volume for the current SnapMirror relation and other parameters like maximum download speed so that you can manage the network bandwidth utilized for synchronization.
 You’ll also need to choose a synchronization schedule, which you may do by selecting “One-time copy.”

 Finally, the program will wish to review the configuration & confirm that you want to move forward.
-The progress of the AWS replicates and data transfer may be checked using the dashboard once the SnapMirror connection has already been formed.
+The progress of the AWS replicates and it may check data transfer using the dashboard once the SnapMirror connection forms.

 SnapMirror is a powerful feature of Cloud Containers ONTAP that would be both flexible and simple to utilize, as we’ve seen.
 Whether you’re transferring your production apps to AWS or using Cloud Volume ONTAP for disaster recovery, SnapMirror can help you get your data where it needs to go as quickly as possible—for example, in big lift and shift Aws migrations.

 SnapMirror also works well with other Storage Volumes with ONTAP capabilities.
 For instance, you can offload data straight to Amazon S3 by SnapMirroring data to a target disk in Cloud Containers ONTAP that leverages data tiering.
-It can be a very price solution for infrequently used systems, including such DR scenarios.
+For infrequently used systems, including disaster recovery (DR) scenarios, it can offer a very cost-effective solution.